adap/flower/doc/source/docker/run-quickstart-examples-docker-compose.rst

 Run a Different Quickstart Example
 ----------------------------------

-To run a different quickstart example, such as ``quickstart-pytorch``, first, shut down the Docker Compose services of the current example:
+To run a different quickstart example, such as ``quickstart-tensorflow``, first, shut down the Docker Compose services of the current example:

 .. code-block:: bash